Spontaneous baryosynthesis with large initial phase: Numerical Solution in a Static Universe

 where $\Delta \theta = \theta(t+t') - \theta(t)$.
 It is important to note that Eq.~\eqref{full_equation} is derived from a treatment where the scalar field $\theta$ is classical, while the fermion fields $Q$ and $L$ are treated quantum mechanically.
 This imposes limitations on the allowed initial conditions for $\theta$.
 For example, the configuration $\theta_i = \pi$ with $\Dot{\theta}_i = 0$ is not physically meaningful, as it would yield the static solution $\theta= \pi$.

 We begin the solution process by rewriting Eq.~\eqref{full_equation} and denoting the integral as:

 A crucial step in our approach is to treat $\omega$ as large but finite, effectively introducing a cutoff to the integration limit in \eqref{start}.
-Since the pseudo-Nambu-Goldstone boson emerges at energies below $f$, { it is physically justified to set the effective theory's cutoff energy at $\omega\sim f$.
-Given that the cosine potential becomes significant at scales much lower than $f$ (as indicated before Eq.~(\ref{cosinepotential})), we also have $m=\Lambda^2/f\ll\omega \sim f$.}
+Since the pseudo-Nambu-Goldstone boson description emerges at energies below $f$, it is physically justified to set the effective theory's cutoff energy at $\omega\sim f$.\footnote{Ref.~\cite{Cline:2025yvg} characterizes the introduction of the cutoff scale as ad hoc.
+In the EFT interpretation, however, this scale is not an additional assumption tied specifically to the memory integral.
+The radial mode has been integrated out, and the angular mode remains as the only low-energy degree of freedom below the symmetry-breaking scale.
+This is also reflected in Eq.~(\ref{AftSymBroken3}): writing the canonically normalized pNGB field as $\phi=f\theta$, the derivative coupling takes the form $(\partial_\mu\phi/f)\,\overline Q\gamma^\mu Q$.
+The interactions of the canonically normalized pNGB field are therefore suppressed by the symmetry-breaking scale.} Given that the cosine potential becomes significant at scales much lower than $f$ (as indicated before Eq.~(\ref{cosinepotential})), we also have $m=\Lambda^2/f\ll\omega \sim f$.

 We now proceed without the limit operator and analyze the integral:

 Integrating this expression by parts yields:

 Recalling standard representations of the Dirac delta-function: